 Change into the netcdf-java directory:

-By default, the current branch head is set to master, which is our main development branch.
-If you’d like to build a released version instead — v5.0.0, for example, you’ll need to checkout that version:
+By default, the current branch head is set to develop, which is our main development branch.

 Next, use the Gradle wrapper to execute the assemble task: